Meet the Humans

 Alexis Roeckner – Executive Director

 Alexis walked into Tierra Madre Horse Sanctuary in June 2009 when she was 17, expecting to put in 100 hours of community service for a school project and be done.
 By the end of her first day, however, she knew she was never going to leave.
 Five and half years of volunteer and videography work for the ranch later, she was appointed a ranch manager in October 2014, the ranch director in December 2014, and Tierra Madre’s executive director in January 2017.
-Alexis graduated from Arizona State University’s School of Sustainability with her bachelor’s degree in sustainability in May 2014.
-She is currently pursuing her master’s degree in nonprofit leadership and management, also at ASU.
+Alexis holds a bachelor’s degree in sustainability and a master’s in nonprofit management and leadership, both from Arizona State University.
 Far from being the lost, miserable teen she was on her first day, she credits the horses of Tierra Madre for making her step into the shoes of someone she never thought she could be.
 Alexis loves coffee, the beautiful Sonoran Desert, road tripping, and Kenny Loggins.

 Alexis is also the author of A Year With Angels, a book which documents her first year as a volunteer at Tierra Madre and the happenings of the ranch during that time.